Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Game nights are always popular with adults, especially for some restaurants that are frequented by people who enjoy the social aspect of a game night.

 Good ideas for game nights are trivia, board games, darts, video, and bingo.
-The key is to get a host that knows how to make the night a fun one.
+The key is to get a host that knows the rules of the games and how to make the evening a fun one.

 Image Credit: Upserve Restaurant Insider